TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-- If you still want to know more about environment variables [this](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) article digs deeper into variations you might encounter moving forward.
+- If you still want to know more, this article digs deeper into [variations of environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) you might encounter moving forward.

 ### Knowledge check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.